bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >   <operatorschedule id="OperatorSchedule" spec="OperatorSchedule"/>
 >```

+We also need to remove parameters from the `tracelog` and `screenlog` that no longer exist in our XML.

+>Remove the `treeLikelihood` and `TreeHeight` parameters from the `tracelog`, and add `<log idref="origin.t:empty"/>`.

 With that, our XML is ready!
-It's finally time to run the analysis in BEAST2.
+It's time to run the analysis in BEAST2.

 ### Setting up the Exponential Coalescent skyline analysis